ChristopherWilks/megadepth/README.md

 It's best to use the command as given, otherwise both the coverage and annotated coverage output will be reported intermingled to `STDOUT`.

-Will default to reporting to `STDOUT` unless `--no-annoation-stdout` is passed in.
+Will default to reporting to `STDOUT` unless `--no-annotation-stdout` is passed in.

+Also, this no longer automatically reports the AUC, you'll also need to pass in `--auc` if you want that as well.

 ### `megadepth /path/to/bamfile --coverage --double-count`